-4.4 Qualifications
+4.5 Qualifications

-- 4.4.1.
+- 4.5.1.
 Scoring only includes higher degrees successfully completed at the time of application at a recognised institution as determined by the Aotearoa New Zealand Committee in General Surgery.
 Scoring includes: - a.
-Master's degree/s in a medically-related area 1 point - Note: From 2025 Selection, for 2026 intake, 1 point will be awarded only for a thesis-based Master's Degree.
+Master's degree/s in a medically-related area and for thesis-based study only 1 point.
 A taught Master's course will not be scored. - b.
-PhD in a medically-related area 2 points - 4.4.2.
-Higher degrees must be awarded by the time of application to be considered and not be awaiting marking. - 4.4.3.
-Scoring does not include primary medical qualifications including the MBChB / MBBS or overseas equivalent, other Bachelor's degrees, diplomas, graduate diplomas (including the Graduate Diploma in Anatomy), or certificates. - 4.4.4.
-Scoring does not include completion of the RACS Basic Surgical Examination (completed prior to February 2008), Surgical Science (Generic or Specific), or Clinical Examinations. - 4.4.5 Scoring does not include the Membership Examination of the Royal College of Surgeons (UK) qualification, or any other international body. - 4.4.6 Documentary evidence of completion must be provided at the time of application.
+PhD in a medically-related area 3 points - 4.5.2.
+Higher degrees must be awarded by the time of application to be considered and not be awaiting marking. - 4.5.3.
+Scoring does not include primary medical qualifications including the MBChB / MBBS or overseas equivalent, other Bachelor's degrees, diplomas, graduate diplomas (including the Graduate Diploma in Anatomy), or certificates. - 4.5.4.
+Scoring does not include completion of the RACS Basic Surgical Examination (completed prior to February 2008), Surgical Science (Generic or Specific), or Clinical Examinations. - 4.5.5 Scoring does not include the Membership Examination of the Royal College of Surgeons (UK) qualification, or any other international body. - 4.5.6 Documentary evidence of completion must be provided at the time of application.
 Entries where adequate documentation is not provided will not be scored.

-4.5 Presentations and Publications
+4.6 Presentations and Publications

-- 4.5.1.
-Scoring will consider presentations (undertaken in the past five (5) years), and medical publications (no time limit), up to 30 June 2024, and must include the document of acceptance or published article/presentation. - 4.5.2.
-Prospective presentations and publications from 01 July 2024 will not be scored.

-- 4.5.3.
-Scoring only includes presentations relevant to surgery. - 4.5.4.
+- 4.6.1.
+Scoring will consider presentations (undertaken in the past five (5) years), and medical publications (no time limit), up to 30 June 2025, and must include the document of acceptance or published article/presentation. - 4.6.2.
+Prospective presentations and publications from 01 July 2025 will not be scored. - 4.6.3.
+Scoring only includes presentations relevant to surgery. - 4.6.4.
 A maximum of one (1) non general surgery or non-basic surgical sciences presentation or publication will be scored and must have a strong NZ Cultural and/or diversity content.
-Further non general surgery or non-basic surgical sciences presentations and/or publications will not be taken into consideration. - 4.5.5.
-Scoring only includes presentations personally given by the applicant. - 4.5.6.
+Further non general surgery or non-basic surgical sciences presentations and/or publications will not be taken into consideration. - 4.6.5.
+Scoring only includes presentations personally given by the applicant. - 4.6.6.
 Scoring only includes presentations at scientific meetings or conferences subject to abstract selection.
-Hospital based presentations will not be scored. - 4.5.7.
-Poster presentations will be scored only once where the applicant is the first author and the named presenter in the meeting programme. - 4.5.8.
-Presentations that have sufficiently similar topics or that have been presented at more than one scientific meeting or conference will be scored only once. - 4.5.9.
-Presentations will be scored depending on national, local or international level. - 4.5.10.
-Scoring only includes medical publications relevant to surgery in a peer reviewed publication including internet journals, and excludes published abstracts. - 4.5.11.
-Scoring excludes letters to editor and media releases. - 4.5.12.
-Each publication can be scored only once. - 4.5.13.
-Scoring includes case reports, articles and book chapters with extra weighting on articles and book chapters where the applicant is the first author. - 4.5.14 The applicant must demonstrate how the publication or presentation is relevant to general surgery or to the basic surgical sciences. - 4.5.15 Acceptable evidence does not include a letter from the supervisor. - 4.5.16 Acceptable documentary evidence of presentations includes official meeting programme or letter from convenor or conference organiser.
-Evidence must clearly state the date of presentation. - 4.5.17 Acceptable documentary evidence of publication includes copy of publication or official letter from the editor clearly stating acceptance for publication.
+Hospital or regional based presentations will not be scored. - 4.6.7.
+Poster presentations will be scored only once where the applicant is the first author and the named presenter in the meeting programme. - 4.6.8.
+Presentations that have sufficiently similar topics or that have been presented at more than one scientific meeting or conference will be scored only once. - 4.6.9.
+Presentations will be scored depending on national, or international level. - 4.6.10.
+Scoring only includes medical publications relevant to surgery in a peer reviewed publication including internet journals, and excludes published abstracts. - 4.6.11.
+Scoring excludes letters to editor and media releases. - 4.6.12.
+Each publication can be scored only once. - 4.6.13.
+Scoring includes case reports, articles and book chapters with extra weighting on articles and book chapters where the applicant is the first author. - 4.6.14.
+The applicant must demonstrate how the publication or presentation is relevant to general surgery or to the basic surgical sciences. - 4.6.15.
+Acceptable evidence does not include a letter from the supervisor. - 4.6.16.
+Acceptable documentary evidence of presentations includes official meeting programme or letter from convenor or conference organiser.
+Evidence must clearly state the date of presentation. - 4.6.17.
+Acceptable documentary evidence of publication includes copy of publication or official letter from the editor clearly stating acceptance for publication.

-4.6 Courses
+4.7 Courses